cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::

-### How to safely delete torrents from my client?
+### How do I safely delete torrents from my client?

-To safely delete a torrent from your client, either an injected cross seed or the original torrent, you need to meet these requirements:
+To safely delete a torrent from your client, either an injected cross seed or the original torrent, you will need to meet these requirements:
 - You have [`linking`](../tutorials/linking.md) configured
 - You are using [`hardlinks or reflinks`](./options.md#linktype)
 - You are using [`flatLinking: false`](./options.md#flatlinking)